 Tea is a popular drink all over the world.
 It’s a mixture of dried tea leaves that, when combined with hot water, create a satisfying beverage at any time of day.
 Black tea has been a popular beverage for more than 500 years.
 It’s often stronger in flavor than other teas, such as green tea.

 Some teas can provide a kick of caffeine, while others have more calming effects.
-Some have probiotic effects, making them good for the gut.
+Some have effects that promote a healthy microbiome, making them good for the gut.
 Tea also contains flavonoids, which have antioxidant potential.
 Antioxidants can help keep your cells in good health, and they can also lower the risk of coronary heart disease and even some cancers.